faisaal99/width-adjuster/README.md

 ## Why does it exist?

 Certain websites make you read from the far-left to the far-right of your monitor.
-This is very annoying, and this extension aims to solve that problem up.
+This is very annoying, and this extension aims to solve that problem.